AUB Libraries Online Exhibits

 Jessup, Henry Harris.
 (1910).
 Fifty-three years in Syria.
 New York: Fleming H. Revell Co.

-Translation of the Bible 1847-1865
+Translation of the Bible, 1847-1865

 In 1847, Reverend Eli Smith, aided by two of the best intellectuals in the Levant at the time, Boutros al Bustani, and Sheik Nasif al Yaziji, started translating the Bible to Arabic to replace an old inaccurate translation.
 While still on this mission Smith died in 1857 before finishing his task.
 The American Board of commissioners for foreign mission (ABCFM) chose Dr. Cornelius Van Dyck, an outstanding linguist, as the successor to Smith.
 He completed the translation in 1865 the result was version of the Arabic Bible highly regarded for its linguistic accuracy and cultural sensitivity.
 Van Dyck traveled to the United States to print his Arabic Bible.
+This Bible is still used by Arabic-speaking Christian communities and scholars and will remain an important reference for those interested in the history of Arabic Bible translation.

 Lee Observatory Ph_SPC-AUB_1913_16_1.jpg